Delta plane lands with nose gear up at Charlotte airport - KTVZ

 By Sara Smart, CNN

-(CNN) — A Delta Air Lines flight landed with its “nose landing gear up” at Charlotte Douglas International Airport in North Carolina on Wednesday morning, the FAA says.
+(CNN) — A Delta Air Lines flight landed with its “nose landing gear up” at Charlotte Douglas International Airport in North Carolina on Wednesday morning, the Federal Aviation Administration says.

-There were no injuries as a result of the incident, but the runway remains closed.
-Crews with the airport continue to work on removing the plane from the runway and getting it reopened, CLT shared in a post on Facebook.
+No injuries were reported from the incident, but the runway was closed while crews with the airport worked on removing the plane from the runway, CLT Airport shared in a post on Facebook.

-The plane departed from Atlanta around 7:25 a.m. and stopped on the runway in Charlotte around 8:58 a.m., according to a Delta spokesperson.
+The flight, operated on a Boeing 717, departed from Atlanta around 7:25 a.m., according to a Delta statement.
 There were 96 customers, two pilots and three flight attendants on board.

+“As it approached CLT, pilots received a ‘nose gear unsafe’ indication.
+The crew initiated a missed approach procedure to further investigate the indication,” Delta said in a post on its website.

+The airline said that initial reports show that the crew flew by the air traffic control tower in Charlotte so that air traffic controllers could visually inspect the plane.
+That observation indicated the nose landing gear doors were open, but the nose gear itself had not come down.

 “Nothing is more important than the safety of our customers and people,” Delta said in a statement to CNN.
 “While this is a rare occurrence, Delta flight crews train extensively to safely manage through many scenarios and flight 1092 landed safely without reported injuries.
 We apologize to our customers for their experience.”